 Refer to Tokenization for more information and detailed instructions.

 Test and go live

-- Login to a Google account and create a Google Pay wallet with valid card details.
+- Log in to a Google account and create a Google Pay wallet.

 For more information, see Google Pay's test environment setup for Web.

 We recommend that you test the scenarios described in Google Pay’s API reference for web in your live environment.

 - Make sure your API credential has the API Clientside Encryption Payments role.
 Check this in your live Customer Area or ask your Admin user to verify.

 - Go to your live Customer Area to configure your Google Merchant ID.

 - Complete the steps in the Google Pay API request production access.